liorpizman/AnomalyDetection/README.md

 Choose an algorithm and a flight route in order to get the results table or image plots<br/>
 <img height=350 width=370 src="utils/images/shared/resultsWindow.JPG">

-Click on 'Export to CSV' button to export the results table<br/>
+Click on 'Export table' button to export the results table or click on 'Display & Export best algorithm params' button to export the **best params** for of the **GridSearch** <br/>
 <img height=350 width=370 src="utils/images/shared/resultsTableWindow.JPG">

 Click on 'Export to PNG' button to export the image plots<br/>